What Is Holistic Dog Care?

 These essential nutrients are found in familiar ingredients, such as apples, spinach, eggs, and more.
 “Natural sources of vitamins are used for overall health,” says Nelson.
 High levels of vitamin E are sometimes included to help boost your dog’s immune system.

 Omega fatty acids, such as those from fish oils, “are essential for skin, coat, GI and joint health,” says Nelson.
 “Obtaining them from fish oils and flaxseed is preferred to synthetically produced sources.”
 Again, there’s a crossover to human health since flaxseed is often now included in many breads, breakfast cereals, and other products.

 Nelson advises that you should extend the holistic and natural mindset outside of feeding time.
 She provides the following three tips:

-1. Consult with your veterinarian about ways in which your dog’s exposure to chemicals and drugs can be decreased.
+- Consult with your veterinarian about how to decrease your dog’s exposure to chemicals and drugs.
 Many veterinary practices now include alternative medicines or nutrition-based treatments based on natural ingredients.

-2. If you have an arthritic dog, perhaps acupuncture could help you decrease the amount of medication required to keep your pet comfortable.
+- If you have an arthritic dog, perhaps acupuncture could decrease the amount of medication required to keep your pet comfortable.

-3. Instead of monthly preventatives, discuss with your veterinarian newer products on the market, which may only have to be used every six weeks to every six months.
+- Instead of monthly preventatives, discuss with your veterinarian newer products on the market, which may only be used every six weeks to every six months.